peterramsing/personal-site/hire-me.md

 ## Investment:
-I am $100 an hour.
+I am ${{ site.rate }} an hour.
 What you get for those hours is high value and focused work.
 A small three or four page site with copy, design, and development is typically a several thousand dollar investment, and more complex apps can jump up from there.